atibaup/serving-llms-with-torchserve/README.md

 # Serving LLMs with torchserve and Vertex AI: Part I

-Deploying large Machine Learning models (Language or not) is here to stay and their characteristics (massive memory and computational needs) make their deployment a bit trickier.
+The need for deploying large Machine Learning models (Language or not) is here to stay and their characteristics (massive memory and computational needs) make their deployment a bit trickier.